hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 Once you launched a engine version you will be able to load a existing project or create a new one using a template.

-> [!tip]
+> [!tip] Quick Launch
-> You can directly open a existing UE project with the correct engine version from the "My Projects" area
+> Once created you can directly open an existing UE project with the assigned engine version from the "My Projects" area and from the `.uproject` file.

 Other UE stuff such as your assets from your Fab library are accessible below the engine version, if some are missing try to refresh using the refresh button.

 > [!tip]- Templates
 > UE offers various templates to start your project.
+> New ones with "variants" arrived in 5.6.

 # Interface anatomy
-Here are the main components of the UE interface:
+Here are the main components of the UE interface.

+> [!Warning]- Regarding 5.6 and onwards
+> Epic changed the viewport UI so some screenshots will be out of date.
+> But the UI elements mainly changed placed but have roughly (or exactly) the same icons or names.
 ## Global

 ![[Screenshot_31b.png]]